ichthyosaurus/harbour-captains-log/README.md

 **Note:** Captain's Log can hide your entries behind a protection code but it's nothing special.
-Your data is neither encrypted nor otherwise protected against a bad guy with physical access to your device.
+Your data is neither encrypted nor otherwise protected against a bad guy with physical (or SSH) access to your device.

-Captain's Log is written in pure Python and QML.

 #### Planned features